Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Introduction

-In this work, we propose a novel technique to perform semantic segmentation of remote sensing images that exploits the multi-scale paradigm without increasing the number of parameters while defining adaptively the optimal patch size for the inference stage.
+In this work, we propose a novel technique to perform semantic segmentation of remote sensing images that exploits the multi-context paradigm without increasing the number of parameters while defining adaptively the best patch size for the inference stage.
 Specifically, this technique is based upon an architecture composed exclusively on dilated convolutions~\cite{YuKoltun2016}, which are capable of processing input patch of varying sizes without distinction, given that they learn the patterns without downsampling the input.
-In fact, the multi-scale information is aggregated to the model by allowing it to be trained using patches of varying sizes (and contexts), a process that does not require any combination of distinct networks or layers (a common process of deep learning-based multi-scale approaches), resulting in a method with fewer parameters and easier to train.
-Furthermore, during the training stage, the network gives a score (based on accuracy or loss) for each patch size.
+In fact, the multi-context information is aggregated to the model by allowing it to be trained using patches of varying sizes (and contexts), a process that increases scale-invariance and reduces over-fitting~\cite{he2014spatial}.
+This procedure allows the extraction of multi-context information without any combination of distinct networks or layers (a common process of deep learning-based multi-context approaches), resulting in a method with fewer parameters and easier to train.
+Moreover, during the training stage, the network gives a score (based on accuracy or loss) for each patch size.
 Then, in the prediction phase, the process selects the patch size with the highest score to perform the segmentation.
 Therefore, differently from empirically selecting the best patch size which requires a new network trained for each evaluated patch (increasing the computational complexity and training time), the proposed technique evaluates several patches during the training stage and selects the best one for the inference phase doing only a unique training procedure.
-Aside from the aforementioned advantages, the proposed networks can be fine-tuned for any semantic segmentation application, since it does not depend on the patch size to process the data.
+Aside from the aforementioned advantages, the proposed networks can be fine-tuned for any semantic segmentation application, since they do not depend on the patch size to process the data.
 This allows other applications to benefit from the patterns extracted by our models, a very interesting feature specially when working with small amounts of labeled data~\cite{nogueira2017towards}.